Service Area: UCC Services

 On the other hand, the description should not be so specific and narrow that key forms of collateral are not encompassed within the description in the UCC Financing Statement.
 A creditor with a senior security interest can forfeit a priority position when the UCC collateral description is defective.

-The Importance of Monitoring Debtor Name Changes under UCC Section 9-507(c)
+Importance of Monitoring Debtor Name Changes on UCC Filings

 If a name change by a debtor makes a filed financial statement “seriously misleading,” UCC Section 9-507(c) states the financing statement will only be effective for collateral acquired prior to the name change or within four months following the change.